joncgoodwin/sb/README.md

 1. Automate read procedure so that it doesn't require manual spreadsheet tweaking.
  - If you use the text format, probably need to convert year to numeric.
 Maybe other problems.
 Still have to delete small header.
 2. Fix graphing function from R.
 3. Regularize capitalization of titles.
-4. Emphasize journal title.
-5. Clean and indent js code properly.
+4. Clean and indent js code properly.
-6. Fix r function so that it accurately identifies "sleeping beauties" and "early wakers" according to user-defined criteria.
+5. Fix r function so that it accurately identifies "sleeping beauties" and "early wakers" according to user-defined criteria.
 Integrate into graphing code.
-7. Adjust domain so that it scales automatically using d3.extent or the like.